Best Hardwood Fence Paling Styles for Australian Homes

 4. Picket Style Fence with Hardwood Palings

-If you prefer the appearance of the traditional fence, then a hardwood picket fence is a great choice.
-They are mostly made from pine timbers, but a hardwood makes the picket fence durable and offers greater longevity.
+If you prefer the appearance of the traditional fence that belongs in a country song, then a hardwood picket fence is a brilliant choice.
+They are mostly made from pine timbers, but hardwood makes the picket fence durable and offers greater longevity.

-• It comes in rough and smooth finishes
+• Comes in rough and smooth finishes to match your aesthetic preferences.

 5. Horizontal Slat Style (Contemporary)

-To appear modern, place hardwood fence boards horizontally.
-This smooth, modern appearance is suitable for urban houses and new constructions, particularly when coupled with hardwood posts and metal framing.
+Want to appear modern and sophisticated?
+Place hardwood fence boards horizontally rather than following traditional vertical conventions.
+This smooth, modern appearance is suitable for urban houses and new constructions.
+Particularly when coupled with hardwood posts and metal framing that won't look dated next year.

-Each of these styles can be adapted to suit your specific landscaping project, depending on whether you want privacy, airflow, aesthetics, or a combination of all three.
+Each of these styles can be adapted to suit your specific landscaping project.
+It depends on what you want.
+Do you need privacy from nosy neighbors?
+Or maybe airflow for those hot Australian summers?
+You might also want aesthetics that boost property value.
+You can choose one or a mix of all three.

 Hardwood vs Pine Fence Palings: Which One Should You Choose?

-Pine fencing is a tempting option because it’s less expensive.
-But when considering it in the long term, hardwood palings are much better for their durability, appearance, and longevity.
+Pine fencing is a tempting option because it's less expensive, like buying cheap shoes that seem reasonable until your first rainy day.
+But when considering the long term, hardwood palings are much better for their durability, appearance, and longevity.
 Here's why:

-• Pine palings such as Radiata Pine or H3 Paling are quite soft, thus they are more likely to warp and split relatively easily.
+• Pine palings such as Radiata Pine or H3 Paling are quite soft.
+Thus they're more likely to warp and split more easily than your weekend plans during a heatwave.

-• Hardwood fence palings will handle the weather quite nicely and will generally require a lot less maintenance, aligning with Australian fencing standards.
+• Hardwood fence palings will handle the weather quite nicely due to their durability and will generally require a lot less maintenance.
+They align with Australian fencing standards that actually expect fences to survive more than one season.

-So, pinewood can be a good choice for short-term fencing.
-If, however, you want the best fence that will increase your property's value, then hardwood timber fencing is absolutely the best option!
+So, pinewood can be a good choice for short-term fencing projects.
+If you want a long lasting fence that boosts your property’s value and avoids being a neighborhood warning, hardwood timber fencing is your best choice!

 How To Protect Your Hardwood Fence